 The classic version of this 1970s cake is usually sticky, sweet, and dotted with bright red maraschino cherries.
-We’ve given it a proper update with our Pineapple Upside-Down Cake version.
-Naturally sweet fresh pineapple and whole wheat pastry flour give our cake a nutritional plus, while the foolproof cake batter is so simple and quick to make that you can throw it together in minutes, even if you’re low on energy.
-All the ingredients are beaten together in one bowl and in one go.
-Couldn’t be easier.
+We’ve given it a proper update in our version.
+Naturally sweet fresh pineapple and whole wheat... pastry flour give our cake a nutritional boost, and the foolproof cake batter is so simple that you can throw it together in minutes, even if you’re low on energy.
+All the ingredients are beaten together in one bowl, in one go — couldn’t be easier.

-3. Grease an 8-inch skillet or cake pan with 1 tablespoon of butter.
+Grease an 8-inch cast iron skillet or cake pan with 1 tablespoon of butter.
 Sprinkle with the extra tablespoon of sugar.
 Arrange the pineapple slices neatly in the pan.
 Set aside while you make the batter.

-4. Put the softened butter, sugar, eggs, and vanilla into a large mixing bowl.
-Sift the flour, salt and baking powder over it.
-Beat all together with an electric whisk until well blended.
-If the mixture is stiff, add milk to bring it to dropping consistency (where a small amount of the batter will fall off a spoon if gently shaken).
+Combine the softened butter, sugar, eggs, and vanilla into a large mixing bowl.
+Sift the flour, salt, and baking powder over the wet ingredients.
+Beat all the ingredients together with an electric whisk until well blended.
+If the mixture is stiff, add a little milk to bring the batter to dropping consistency (where a small amount of the batter will fall off a spoon if gently shaken).

-5. Spoon the batter gently over the pineapple with a spatula.
-Bake on a middle shelf for about 30 minutes or until a toothpick comes out clean.
+Spoon the batter gently over the pineapple with a spatula.
+Bake on the middle rack in the oven for about 30 minutes or until a toothpick comes out clean.